 “All our relations” helps us see that human and non-human communities are simultaneously marginalized by oppression.1 The degradation and abuse of land and people through industrial agriculture, the subjugation and enslavement of Indigenous People and racialized communities, the imposition of what is “human” and what is “other” in European knowledge, the exotification of some food cultures, racial exclusion in some alternative food spaces, are all linked and interconnected issues.
 These are all themes that arise over and over again in our discussions with Legacies collaborators.

-Equity issues, as they are expressed by Legacies collaborators, echo global movements working on food system transformation, decolonization and equity.
+Equity issues, as they are expressed by Legacies collaborators, echo global movements working on food system transformation, decolonization, dismantling white supremacy and equity.
 In their special report on Climate and Land the Intergovernmental Panel on Climate Change (IPCC) outlines the gender and equity dimensions related to food security and climate change, highlighting the central role women play in agriculture and how climate change impacts are uneven depending on age, ethnicity, gender, wealth, and class, with poor and vulnerable communities facing greater impacts.
 The IPCC states that a rights-based approach that explicitly recognizes women is critical is we want to improve food security, as well as achieve global climate adaptation and mitigation targets.

 Using even stronger language, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) in its Global Assessment Report states “the character and trajectories of transformation will vary across contexts, with challenges and needs differing, among others, in developing and developed countries.
 Risks related to the inevitable uncertainties and complexities in transformations towards sustainability can be reduced through governance approaches that are integrative, inclusive, informed and adaptive.
 Such approaches typically take into account the synergies and trade-offs between societal goals and alternative pathways and recognize a plurality of values, diverse economic conditions, inequity, power imbalances and vested interests in society.”2